 Note: Any denial, reduction, suspension, or termination of service requires notification to the beneficiary or legal guardian about their appeal rights.

-6.0 Provider(s) Eligible to Bill for the Procedure, Product, or Service
+6.0 Provider(s) Eligible to Bill for the Procedure, Product, or Service a. meet Medicaid or NCHC qualifications for participation;

 To be eligible to bill for procedures, products, and services related to this policy, the provider(s) shall: